Ceelog/phpdoc-zh/src/phar/setup.md

 `phar.require_hash` <span class="type">bool</span>
-This option will force all opened Phar archives to contain some kind of signature (currently MD5, SHA1, SHA256 and SHA512 are supported), and will refuse to process any Phar archive that does not contain a signature.
+This option will force all opened Phar archives to contain some kind of signature (currently MD5, SHA1, SHA256, SHA512 and OpenSSL are supported), and will refuse to process any Phar archive that does not contain a signature.

 > **Note**:
 >